-All about fishing for northern pike, paddlefish, sauger, saugeye and tiger muskie in Montana.
+All about fishing for northern pike, and tiger muskie in MT.

-Larger lakes across the state of Montana, with some of these miscellaneous fish populations, may include Canyon Ferry Lake, Clark Canyon Reservoir, Deadmans Basin Reservoir, Flathead Lake, Fort Peck Lake, Fresno Reservoir, Hauser Lake, Holter Lake, Lake Elwell/Tiber Reservoir, Lake Frances, Lake Helena, Lake Koocanusa, Nelson Reservoir, Noxon Reservoir, Placid Lake, Seeley Lake and others.
+Larger lakes across the state, with some of these miscellaneous fish populations, may include Canyon Ferry Lake, Deadmans Basin Reservoir, Flathead Lake, Fort Peck Lake, Fresno Reservoir, Holter Lake, Lake Elwell-Tiber Reservoir, Lake Frances, Lake Helena, Lake Koocanusa, Lower Saint Mary Lake, Nelson Reservoir, Noxon Reservoir, Placid Lake, Seeley Lake, Swan Lake, Tongue River Reservoir, Whitefish Lake and others.

 World record: 55 lbs 1 oz

 State Record: 37.5 lbs

 Estimated world record: 1,100 lbs

 Click the images and links above for species details.

 Check out the Northern Pike Fishing page to get tips, tactics and methods for catching more pike.
 Also visit the top producing northern pike lures page to assist in selecting the best baits.
 The Muskie Fishing page offers methods, tips and tactics.
 Also view the page revealing the top producing lures for catching musky and tiger musky.

 The state record northern pike was taken out of Tongue River Reservoir.